subatomicdev/binance-futures-cpp/README.md

 As seen from the results below, each call to newOrder() is at the mercy of the Binance API latency, so doing so synchronously is expensive.

+See "New Order - Async" for a code example.

 ## Results
 All times in nanoseconds: